By: Team DukeCooks Since: Oct 2019 Licence: MIT

 4.6.3.
 Execution of AddRecordCommand

-After the parsing has been executed successfully, the string argument will be converted to Type
+After the parsing has been executed successfully, the string argument will be converted to Type, Value, Timestamp,

 The illustration of the above execution only applies to all record types except for Weight and Height.
 Refer to the next section for more details. |